Fulham Power Station: Collier fleet and war damage

 The 'B' station had a 120 yd coal wharf, served by its own fleet of flatiron colliers built by the Burntisland Shipbuilding Company of Fife, Scotland.
 Fulham Borough's ship colours were a grey hull and a grey funnel emblazoned with a black top.
 The black funnel top was emblazoned with a monogram of the letters "FBC".

 The first three flatirons, of nearly 1,600 GRT each, were launched in 1935–37 as SS Fulham, Fulham II and Fulham III.
 They were joined by the 1,562 GRT sister ships SS Fulham IV and SS Fulham V launched in 1938 and 1939.

 During the Second World War the station and its ships were targets for enemy action.
-On 9th September 1940 a Luftwaffe air raid in the London blitz damaged the power station.
-On 4 September 1940 a Kriegsmarine E-boat torpedoed and shelled Fulham V in the North Sea off Cromer.
+On 9th September 1940 a Luftwaffe air raid in the London blitz damaged the power station and put it out of action for two months.No.
+1 set was very severely damaged the other two sets were lesser affected.
+By extraordinary efforts on part of the station staff and the manufacturers No. 3 set was back on load after 2 months with No. 2 set was recommissioned after a three months and No. 1 set was back on load after nearly a year On 4 September 1940 a Kriegsmarine E-boat torpedoed and shelled Fulham V in the North Sea off Cromer.
 The collier sank but all 19 crew were rescued.
 On 19 February 1941 Fulham II was damaged by a mine off the mouth of the River Tyne.
 One crew member was killed and she was beached at Frenchman's Point near South Shields to save her from sinking.
 She was taken to Jarrow on 18 March and later returned to service.